believethehype/umbrelapps/README.md

 Add https://github.com/believethehype/umbrelapps
 to community Appstores and install Nostr-Wallet-Connect.
 Once you installed, open the app and scan the QR code with your Nostr Client (Amethyst is the first client that supports Wallet-Connect.)
 Done.

+If you want to use a LNBits Wallet instead of Umbrels dedicated LND, you can do this in terminal for now:

+Open Terminal
+$ ssh umbrel@umbrel.local

+Enter the password you use to login on the web interface

+$ ~/umbrel/scripts/app stop believethehype-wallet-connect

+$ nano ~/umbrel/app-data/believethehype-wallet-connect/docker-compose.yml

+ Change:  LN_BACKEND_TYPE: “LND” #LND,LNBITS
+	to LN_BACKEND_TYPE: “LNBITS” #LND,LNBITS

+ Change: LNBITS_ADMIN_KEY: "enteradminkeyhere"
+	to
+ 		LNBITS_ADMIN_KEY: "an actual admin key of the wallet you want to use"

+Exit -> Save Yes

+$ ~/umbrel/scripts/app start believethehype-wallet-connect

 Projects in this repo are under development, use at own risk.